List of Fast & Furious characters: Letty Ortiz

-Leticia "Letty" Ortiz-Toretto, played by Michelle Rodriguez, is married to Dominic, sister in-law to Jakob and Mia Toretto, aunt of Jack O'Conner and a niece, daughter-in-law of Jack Toretto and stepmother of Brian Marcos.
+Leticia "Letty" Ortiz-Toretto, played by Michelle Rodriguez, is married to Dominic, sister in-law to Jakob and Mia Toretto, aunt of Jack and Olivia O'Conner, daughter-in-law of Jack Toretto and stepmother of Brian Marcos.
 She is also a highly skilled street racer and mechanic.

 In The Fast and the Furious, Letty expresses some concern about Dominic's carjacking scheme, but goes along to back him up despite her concerns.
 In the end, during a botched highway robbery, she rolls her car and is injured, but survives.
 Due to their criminal activities being exposed, Letty is forced to flee the country.

 In Los Bandoleros, Letty tracks down Dom and the two rekindle their romance.
 Some time between Los Bandoleros and Fast & Furious, she and Dom marry.

 During the events of Fast & Furious, she is on Dominic's crew in his heists of fuel tankers in the Dominican Republic, but when the local law enforcement starts closing in, he leaves her behind to protect her from harm, despite telling him that she wishes to be with him no matter what.
 Several months later, Mia calls Dominic to tell him Letty has been apparently murdered by Fenix.
 It is later revealed that after she could not find Dominic, Letty contacted FBI agent Brian O'Conner and became a double agent for Braga's crime ring in order to clear Dominic's charges (presumably hers as well) and allow him to come home.

 In the mid-credits scene of Fast Five, Luke Hobbs receives a file regarding a robbery, in which Letty's photograph is attached, revealing that she is still alive and part of a new rogue crew.